DonMartin76/oauth2-workshop/lab2/README.md

 ![Create new user](images/create-new-user.png)

 Please click the "Create new user" (this may possibly be in German like in the screenshot) and then create a new account for use with the application.
 Choose some arbitrary email address, and a password.
-The password has to be 6 characters long.
+The password has to be at least 6 characters long.
 Remember the credentials, we will need them again later on; so note them alongside with the Client ID and Client Secret we created in the first lab.

 ![Create account](images/create-account.png)